 The Dubrovnik winter festival brings festive spirit to the streets throughout the cooler months.

-It’s a fiesta of cultural activities, beginning at the end of November and lasting until the beginning of January.
+It’s a fiesta of cultural activities, beginning at the end of November (when Dubrovnik’s still one of Europe’s warmest places) and lasting until the beginning of January.

 Firstly, the streets are covered in Christmas lighting, giving the whole city a fairytale-like, serene atmosphere.

 There are also concerts happening throughout the festival, covering lots of music genres.

 The biggest event is New Years’ Eve, when there is an open-air concert in the center of the city and fireworks at midnight.

 Kolenda is more of a tradition than a festival, but it’s well worth experiencing.

 It consists of kolendari (people who participate in Kolenda) walking through streets and visiting houses while singing kolendas (songs) and celebrating the upcoming Christmas and the New Year.

 They often carry instruments such as mandolins, guitars, and accordions to play while singing!